 Applications must be approved before the fee is paid.

-Please Note: External Readers Do Not have access to electronic resources from off campus.
+Please Note: External Readers Do Not have access to electronic resources.

 Application approval can take up to 1 week.